-- A. apply technology in assessing student learning of subject matter using a variety of assessment techniques. - B. use technology resources to collect and analyze data, interpret results, and communicate findings to improve instructional practice and maximize student learning. - C. apply multiple methods of evaluation to determine students' appropriate use of technology resources for learning, communication, and productivity.
+- A. apply technology in assessing student learning of subject matter using a variety of assessment techniques.
+B. use technology resources to collect and analyze data, interpret results, and communicate findings to improve - b. dse technology resources to collect and analyze data, interpret results, and communicate infoldings to improve instructional practice and maximize student learning. - C. apply multiple methods of evaluation to determine students' appropriate use of technology resources for learning, communication, and productivity.